 As part of our training offerings, we support facilitators and educators to identify the qualities necessary to practice consent in their youth programming or classroom and to develop the skills to apply consent practice into their day-to-day activities and classroom/program culture.
 Get more information about our programs and let us know if you’re interested in our next offering.

-Kate Nash has been working with The Circle for 11 years.
+Kate Nash has been working with The Circle since 2010.
 She has developed, nurtured, and grown the Pass It On program into a successful project that has touched the lives of over 200 youth from Grades 8 to 12 since its beginning.
 She has facilitated many of The Circle’s programs and helped develop its curricula to better meet the needs of youth.
 With the help of the youth team in 2010, she created the annual Pass It On fundraiser, Sparkfest.
 Kate has gotten to know may of the island’s youth by teaching theatre, play building, and improv for a decade.
 Empowering youth to share though all mediums is her passion and is what motivates her in her work.
 Kate lives in an old school bus with her three amazing children and gorgeous husband on a farm with many animals.